 Confidentiality.
 The Health and Counseling Services staff will not disclose confidential treatment information regarding a student without the student's consent.
-Exceptions are made in compliance with Vermont state law, when a student is under age 18, or in the event of a life-threatening illness or emergency.
+Exceptions are made in compliance with state or federal law, or when a student is under age 18, or in the event of a life-threatening illness or emergency.
 Health Services.
 Located on the first floor of Commons, Health Services provides health care and health education to students.
 The staff includes a physician and registered nurses.